 A brilliant XI of players left out of Jose Mourinho’s best XI he’s coached

-Jose Mourinho recently showed the embarrassment of riches he has had to choose from during a career managing Porto, Chelsea, Inter, Real Madrid, Manchester United and Tottenham when he was asked to pick his all-time best XI of players he has coached by Marca.
+Jose Mourinho showed the embarrassment of riches he has had to choose from during a career managing Porto, Chelsea, Inter, Real Madrid, Manchester United, Tottenham and Roma when he was asked to pick his all-time best XI of players he has coached by Marca.

-Mourinho opted for a diamond formation consisting of: Petr Cech; Javier Zanetti, John Terry, Ricardo Carvalho, William Gallas; Claude Makelele, Frank Lampard, Mesut Ozil, Eden Hazard; Didier Drogba, Cristiano Ronaldo.
+Mourinho opted for a diamond formation consisting of: Petr Cech; Javier Zanetti, John Terry, Ricardo Carvalho, William Gallas; Claude Makelele, Frank Lampard, Mesut Ozil, Eden Hazard; Didier Drogba and Cristiano Ronaldo.

 We’ve taken a look at the best players not to make the cut and come up with an alternative XI, arranged in a 4-3-3 formation.